September 25, 2020

 “I always encourage people to use one of the many grocery delivery services that are available today,” says Dr. Greenwood.
 “If you’re not comfortable using a computer, draw on a family member or friend to help you.
 Just be sure to place your order before your food supplies get too low, as wait times may be lengthier than usual.”

 Buying canned and frozen foods can also be useful in reducing the frequency of trips to the grocery store, since they keep much longer than fresh foods do.
-As the days get chillier, it’s the perfect time to make soups and stews using canned beans and lentils.
+During the cold days of winter, it’s the perfect time to make soups and stews using canned beans and lentils.
 “Research increasingly supports the benefits of consuming a plant-based diet for heart and brain health, and legumes are a great source of plant-based protein,” says Dr. Greenwood.
 When using canned foods, she notes that it’s important to be mindful of the added salt – where possible, give the food a good rinse before you use it.

 Find your rhythm